SysManSquad/sysmansquadblogdev/content/posts/2020-11-23-find-microsoft-accounts/index.md

                         </p>

                         <p>
-                          Under <strong>API Permissions</strong>, we need to add a permission of some sort for it to request access to.
-The least amount of permissions was just the <strong>Profile</strong> permission.
+                          Under **API Permissions**, we need to add a permission of some sort for it to request access to.
+The least amount of permissions was just the **Profile** permission.
                         </p><figure class="wp-block-image size-large image-shadow">

                         ![select the minimum amount of permissions that you can.
 They should never be signed into anyway ](image-5.png)</figure> <p>